 The DetNet MPLS data plane representation is illustrated in Figure 1.
-The service sub-layer includes a DetNet control word (d-CW) and a identifying service label (S-Label).
+The service sub-layer includes a DetNet control word (d-CW) and an identifying service label (S-Label).
 The DetNet control word (d-CW) conforms to the Generic PW MPLS Control Word (PWMCW) defined in [RFC4385].
 An aggregation label (A-Label) is a special case of S-Label used for aggregation.

-A node operating on a DetNet flow in the Detnet service sublayer, uses the local context associated with that S-Label, provided by a received F-Label, to determine what local DetNet operation(s) are applied to that packet.
+A node operating on a received DetNet flow at the Detnet service sublayer uses the local context associated with a received S-Label, i.e., a received F-Label, to determine which local DetNet operation(s) are applied to that packet.
 An S-Label may be taken from the platform label space [RFC3031], making it unique, enabling DetNet flow identification regardless of which input interface or LSP the packet arrives on.
+It is important to note that S-Label values are driven by the receiver, not the sender.